ibm-cloud-docs/openwhisk/limits.md

 ## Sequence limits
 {: #limits_sequence}

-A sequence does not have limits that are separate from those of each action contained within the sequence.
+A sequence does not have limits that are separate from those limits of each action that is contained within the sequence.
 Because a sequence is a pipeline of actions, a failure in one action breaks the pipeline.
 For example, if one action times out, the entire sequence is exited with that failure.
 {: shortdesc}

 ## Trigger rate limits